Palliative care provides comfort to your child and family.

 This brochure provides an overview of pediatric palliative care and answers questions that parents and families may have, such as:

 This vignette shares the story of Rachel—a pediatric patient with neuroblastoma—and her family.
 The story demonstrates how palliative care can positively influence a patient’s and family’s experience with illness.
 Video length: 3 min, 58 sec.

 Ask about Palliative Care

 If you think palliative care could help your child, your family or you, ask for it now.
-Tell your child’s health care provider that you would like to add palliative care to your child’s treatment plan.
-Ask the health care provider to give your child a referral for palliative care services.
+Talk with your child’s health care provider about palliative care.

-If you want to find a hospital in your area that offers a palliative care program, you can go to the Palliative Care Provider Directory of Hospitals to search by state and city.
+To see whether a hospital in your area offers a palliative care program, you can go to the Palliative Care Provider Directory of Hospitals to search by state and city.

 Additional Palliative Care Resources

-For a list of common questions about pediatric palliative, please visit our "Palliative Care: Conversations Matter®" Frequently Asked Questions page.
+For a list of common questions about pediatric palliative care, please visit our "Palliative Care: Conversations Matter®" Frequently Asked Questions page.